-I really wanted a soft, romantic, frothy, lacy, vintage-y feel to my garter, so I opted to use several layers of different lace, as well as a sheer layer for under the lace, all in an antique cream color.
+I really wanted a soft, romantic, frothy, lacy, vintage-y feel to my DIY garter, so I opted to use several layers of different lace, as well as a sheer layer for under the lace, all in an antique cream color.
 I was envisioning sort of like a Victorian lacy tutu, kind of along the lines of the garters Miss Scissors drooled over, but I’d already finished Photoshopping the mock-up of my garter by the time she posted them, or I might have been tempted just to buy one of those!

-Then came the long process of hand sewing the elastic and lace together.
+Step 4: Then came the long process of hand sewing the elastic and lace together.
 It wasn’t hard, just time consuming, and I again wished I’d just done this on my sewing machine and gotten it done in minutes.
-I’m not the neatest hand sewer either, which you can see in the second picture below, but I don’t think whoever catches this garter will care about the stitching on the inside!
+I’m not the neatest hand sewer either, which you can see in the second picture below, but I don’t think whoever catches this DIY garter will care about the stitching on the inside!

 Will you be doing the garter toss at your wedding?
 And if so, will you be taking a stab at DIYing your garter?

-(all pictures in this post are personal photos)
+(All pictures in this post are personal photos.)